codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 ## Configuration

-This helper should be configured in codecept.json
+This helper should be configured in codecept.json or codecept.conf.js

 -   `url`: base url of website to be tested
 -   `show`: (optional, default: false) - show Google Chrome window for debug.